MPHimperial/mphimperial.github.io/index.md

 ## Computer set-up <a name="cpu_setup"></a>

-We will have a dedicated session in the induction week where we will guide you through installing all the required software and packages.
-However, if you want to do this in advance of starting the course, here 's what you need to do.
+You are required to set-up R and R studio, either before you start or during the induction period.
+We will provide help at the start of your course as required.
+Here's what you need to do.

 You will be using R for your Statistics module, and some of you will also use it for your dissertations. (see [https://www.r-project.org/about.html](https://www.r-project.org/about.html)).
 In this session, we are going to install R and R Studio.